Piotrkowska Street: Revitalization

-The next parts of the street in the northern direction to the Liberty Square were revitalized and excluded from street traffic in 1993-1997.
+The next parts of the street in the northern direction to the Liberty Square were revitalized and excluded from street traffic in 1993–1997.
 They were paved with black cobblestones imitating the old pavement and equipped with more and more beautiful elements of the so-called street furniture.
 Every new part, however, has another kind of surface and another style of decorative elements, which is being criticized as well.
 Even before the last part of the street, which was meant to be a pedestrian precinct, could be given to the public use, the cobblestones on the first part were remarkably destroyed.
 From 1995 those cobblestones were gradually replaced by the new ones, which were more grey in color and much more solid.
 That created a perfect opportunity to build the monument Lodz Citizens of the Millennium.

-Together with the decoration change of Piotrkowska Street, apartment houses and little palaces standing next to it were revitalized.
+Together with the decorative changes of Piotrkowska Street, apartment houses and little palaces standing next to it were revitalized.
 Some pubs, restaurants, shops and cafés moved inside them.
 At first mainly the front elevations of apartment houses were renovated, but as the popularity of the street increased and some of the most attractive buildings in the front were rented, revitalization gradually reached also backyards and back-premises.
 Nowadays, although not all of them, the huge number of backyards are paved with cobblestones and used for trading purposes.

 Today

 Today Piotrkowska Street is the axis of Łódź agglomeration.
 Here, in its proximity, almost all of the most important administrative offices, banks, shops, restaurants and pubs are situated.
-The most of the events, outdoor parties, marches and official celebrations, organized by the city of Łódź, are taking place here...
+Most of the events, outdoor parties, marches and official celebrations, organized by the city of Łódź, take place here.

-Piotrkowska, which was called by many people Bigel some time ago, now is more and more commonly described as Pietryna.
+Piotrkowska, which was called by many people Bigel some time ago, is now more commonly described as Pietryna.
 It is a cultural, political, sentimental, commercial and business centre of Lodz.

 Between Tuwima Street and Nawrot Street there is the Monument of Łódź Citizens of Millennium Change, which is a nominal surface covering the part of Piotrkowska Street.
-This is probably the only monument of this kind in the world, consisting of 13.454 nominal cobblestones.
+This is probably the only monument of its kind in the world, consisting of 13,454 nominal cobblestones.

 Some time ago a huge shopping centre Galeria Łódzka was built next to Piotrkowska Street.
 This made many shops move from Piotrkowska Street, and that's why we could observe the visible standstill.
 But after about a year the empty spaces that remained after the previous shops, started to be used again, some of them, however, still stood empty in the beginning of 2006.
 In this group was one of the most representative- the former Dom Buta.
-The similar process is being observed after another shopping centre – Manufaktura - was opened next to the northern end of the street.
+A similar process is being observed after another shopping centre, Manufaktura, was opened next to the northern end of the street.

-The northern part of the street is pedestrianised, although emergency and 'security' vehicles are allowed to speed along it - and do with alarming hostility and frequency, even weaving between the numerous beer gardens in the summer.
+The northern part of the street is pedestrianised, although emergency and 'security' vehicles are allowed to speed along it - and do so with alarming hostility and frequency, even weaving between the numerous beer gardens in the summer.
 The width of Piotrkowska Street varies between 17 and 26 meters.